 What new opportunities should you say no to?

-I’m tempted to say all of them; but that’s not realistic, right?
-And yet, if you have really important goals, then you have to say no to anything that’s less important than the goals you have set.
-The biggest threat to your goals is distraction from some new shiny object — so to stay focused and accept ahead of time that you will have to defer those things.
+I’m tempted to say all of them, but that’s unrealistic, right?
+And yet, if you have really important goals, you have to say no to anything less important than your goals.
+The biggest threat to your goals is a distraction from some new shiny object — so stay focused and accept ahead of time that you will have to defer those things.

 I know it’s scary to say no to new opportunities.
 I mean, “What if this is the one?
 The one opportunity that’s going to bust things open for me?”.
 Just take a minute and look back.
 How many times have opportunities like that come along?
-If you’re honest, you’ll recognize that, yes, there have been a lot of things that looked really great.
-And, not many of them lived up to that initial expectation.
-What if reaching your important goals is the thing that is going jettison you to wild success?
+If you’re honest, you’ll recognize that, yes, there have been many things that looked great.
+And not many of them lived up to that initial expectation.
+What if reaching your important goals is the thing that is going to jettison you to wild success?
 Can you just delay the new opportunity and pick it up once you have actually met your important goals?

-If not–if this opportunity is really that huge–then by all means go for it.
-But be realistic, and stop work on the other goal you are pursuing.
+If not–if this opportunity is really that huge–then by all means, go for it.
+But be realistic, and stop working on your other goal.
 If your dream client comes along, put writing the book on hold — just don’t try to do both.

 This doesn’t sound like a lot of fun!